lantunes/netomaton/docs/index.md

 Netomaton is a tool for exploring discrete dynamical systems.
 This includes many models of computation, such as Cellular Automata, and even Neural Networks.
 This also includes some continuous dynamical systems, such as ordinary and partial differential equations, since the simulation of such systems involves the discretization of space and time.
+Netomaton is also a tool for exploring Complex Systems.

 Underlying all discrete dynamical systems (and discretized continuous dynamical systems) are networks of stateful units that obey rules that specify how their states change over time.
 Netomaton thus considers all dynamical systems as